pkklaus/My-Fist-Game-in-Godot/README.md

 # My First Game in Godot
-This is my first look at Godot in Brackeys Tutorial
+This is my first look at Godot in Brackeys Tutorial.